ad-si/Perspec/readme.md

 # Perspec

 App and workflow to perspectively correct images.
-For example whiteboards, document scans or facades.
+For example whiteboards, document scans, or facades.

 Original | In Progress | Corrected